 Connecting TrueNAS Core to Cloudflare Zero Trust

-Building the cloudflared binary
+Obtaining the cloudflared binary

 - Create a temporary jail named